Metacognitive Training (MCT) for Psychosis

 Welcome to the webpage for metacognitive training for psychosis (MCT).

 MCT is a novel cognitive approach to the treatment of positive symptoms in psychosis.
-Click on the appropriate language below for further information (e.g., theoretical background, administration of MCT) and a version of MCT in your language.
-Before downloading the manual, please participate in a brief survey.
-Please note that it is possible that not all translations of the manuals have been updated (the most recent version is 6.0).
+Click on your language below for further information (e.g., theoretical background, administration of MCT).

 If you like MCT for psychosis, don’t miss our other treatment packages on MCT for borderline personality disorder, depression, and obsessive-compulsive disorder.
-A recent meta-analysis reporting a significant overall effect of MCT for positive symptoms, delusions, and acceptance of the intervention can be found here.
+Two recent meta-analyses reporting a significant overall effect of MCT for positive symptoms, delusions, and acceptance of the intervention can be found here.
 In the framework of our open source initative, you can now also personalize MCT and create your own slides.
 If you want to learn about our online training showing you how to facilitate MCT, please click here.

 Introduction (taken and adapted from the manual)